-Through the political instability that marked the decades following Argentina's 1816 independence (see p.
-4 of History and Myth), disagreements over the role of the Catholic Church were common.
+Through the political instability that marked the decades following Argentina's 1816 independence (see History and Myth), disagreements over the role of the Catholic Church were common.
 From 1820-24, government minister Bernardino Rivadavia, initiated a controversial series of reforms that attacked Catholic institutions.
-Rivadavia abolished tithes (a form of tax paid to the Church), confiscated Church property such as the sanctuary of Our Lady of Luján, Argentina's patron saint, and sought to oppose religious control of higher education (see p.
-2 of Learning and Knowledge).
+Rivadavia abolished tithes (a form of tax paid to the Church), confiscated Church property such as the sanctuary of Our Lady of Luján, Argentina's patron saint, and sought to oppose religious control of higher education (see Learning and Knowledge).

 While the reforms were largely successful, many more conservative Argentines believed the Catholic Church must form a part of the government to ensure social order.
 As a result, Church influence fluctuated over the decades.
-For example, Argentina's 1853 constitution mandated that Argentina's President and Vice President be Roman Catholic, though an amendment removed this requirement in 1994.
-Nevertheless, in the 1880s, a series of laws that established state control over birth, education, marriage, and death rituals (see p.
-3-4 of Family and Kinship) led to a serious rift between the Catholic Church and the Argentine government.
-Moreover, in the following decades, waves of Jewish immigrants from Eastern and Central Europe moved to Argentina, establishing one of Latin America's largest Jewish communities (see p.
-13 of Political and Social Relations) and diversified the country's religious landscape.
+For example, Argentina's 1853 Constitution mandated that Argentina's President and Vice President be Roman Catholic, though an amendment removed this requirement in 1994.
+Nevertheless, in the 1880s, a series of laws that established state control over birth, education, marriage, and death rituals (see Family and Kinship) led to a serious rift between the Catholic Church and the Argentine government.
+Moreover, in the following decades, waves of Jewish immigrants from Eastern and Central Europe moved to Argentina, establishing one of Latin America's largest Jewish communities (see Political and Social Relations) and diversified the country's religious landscape.